Purpose of incentive

 - Retaining/expanding one of Fort Worth's existing major employers, or anchoring a business expansion project in a way that provides potential for more supply chain activity and additional growth.

-Projects will only be considered as "located in a new building" if they have not obtained a building permit on or before the date of their Tax Abatement or Chapter 380 grant application.
+Projects will only be considered as "located in a new building" if they have not obtained a building permit on or before the date of their Tax Abatement or Economic Development Program Agreement application.

 Additional eligibility requirements for specific project categories may also apply.